Current and Returning Volunteers

 Thank you for your past volunteer service – we are excited you are interested in continuing to volunteer with Seattle Public Schools or take on a new volunteer role!

-Essential volunteers may be able to volunteer in person at the discretion of the school leader.
-In addition to steps 1-4 listed below, volunteers are required to complete an online Health & Safety Course and show proof of receiving the COVID-19 vaccination.
+In addition to a regular application process, this school year volunteers are required to complete an online Health & Safety Course and show proof of receiving full COVID-19 vaccinations.

-- Complete the 23-min Health & Safety Course available here.
+- Complete the 23-min Health & Safety Course.

 - Answer test questions during the course and on your volunteer application.